Table of Contents

 - Durability can be an issue

-Not all work boots are designed the same – some have special features and construction help someone with Plantar Fasciitis or flat feet.
+Not all work boots are designed the same – some have special features and construction to help someone with Plantar Fasciitis or flat feet.
 The ligament that supports the arches of your foot is damaged so you need support that mimics job of the ligament.

 - Contoured Footbed – A contoured footbed conforms to your foot naturally and takes on the shape of a healthy foot.
 It provides proper cushioning and supports the arch to put less strain on the ligament.

 - Shock Absorbing Insole – A well cushioned insole absorbs some of the shocks from walking or standing on hard surfaces, plus it alleviates pressure on your arches.
-Upgrade your insoles if they don’t provide the right support for your foot.

 - Lower Heels – Choose a medium sized or lower heel for your work boot, since taller heels can cause unnecessary pressure and increased tension to the plantar fascia.
 Keep in mind, it’s still important to have some type of heel and not choose a flat outsole, since they may contribute to the problem.